 4. Economic importance

 Several communities survive on forest animals and vegetation, also a significant source of income for many people.
 Several medical drugs are produced from plants derived from these forests.
 Besides, forests provide raw materials for manufacturing industries and produce dyes, spices, and gums.
-Forests also promote tourism.
+Forests also promote eco-tourism and offer local communities educational experiences and financial benefits.

 25 Facts About Forests For Kids